 God sent a dog to me when I was seven we later named Gypsy.
 Shortly after arriving on our doorstep, the apartment manager took Gypsy from us and dumped her far away.
 For three days, I cried nonstop.
 I lay in bed listening to another violent storm outside my bedroom.
 The lightning and thunder bellowed.
 I wondered if Gypsy was okay and feared I would never see her again.
 At that time, she was the most important thing in my life.
 She made me feel needed and loved.
 We didn’t own a Bible and I had never heard the words “I love you” from the Source of all love.
 The concept of hope was foreign – it applied to other people, but not to me.

-As we were getting ready to leave on a trip to North Carolina for Thanksgiving, I looked one last time up to the hill from our small apartment.
+As we were getting ready to leave on a trip to North Carolina for Thanksgiving, I looked one last time at the hill from our small apartment.
 Could the impossible happen?
 I dropped my pillow when I saw a speck of white up the street.
 Could it be Gypsy?
 She was dirty and exhausted, but she was alive.
 We were together – never to be separated until her death many years later.

 That day, I learned something profound – God loved me.
 He would never leave me.
 If He could return my beloved dog to me against all odds, He had to be real.

 I attended a school that was mostly Jewish so my school friends were Jewish.
 I was jealous of their sense of community.
 How I longed for that same acceptance.
 Why couldn’t I have been born Jewish?
 I struggled in school and had to repeat the first grade because I couldn’t read.
-About that time, my mother remarried.
+At about that time, my mother remarried.
 A difficult adjustment followed as blended families can be challenging.

 I asked my new father, Gene, to take me to Sunday school.
 On Sunday mornings, he would climb out of bed and drive me to a nearby church.
 I learned about Abraham and Moses of the Old Testament.
 I felt Jewish because I was learning about the Jewish God.
 For my eighth birthday, I asked for a Bible.
 My new father took me to the store and bought me the King James Version.
 I proudly wrote my name in the only Bible we owned for many years.